 I made it to my goal of completing training all the way through PADI Open Water Scuba Instructor, and then I hopped on a plane, which took me to an incredible job in the Virgin Islands right after my course.
 So, where’s diving going to take you?

-Psst…Did you know that the Rescue Diver eLearning course along with many of the PADI Specialty eLearning Courses are 20% off when you join PADI Club?
+Psst…Did you know that the Advanced Open Water Diver and Rescue Diver eLearning courses along with many of the PADI Specialty eLearning Courses are 20% off when you join PADI Club?
 Check out all the membership benefits here.